 The chapter sought to reduce key restrictions which may apply to New Zealand investors in Pacific countries, where Pacific countries also see benefit in doing so.
 A key success outcome in this regard is to ensure that “most favoured nation” provisions are included in the investment chapter to ensure that New Zealand investors are not disadvantaged in relation to investors from the Pacific Islands countries possible future negotiation partners.

-There will be a Development and Economic Cooperation Chapter and Implementing Arrangement to PACER Plus under which New Zealand and Australia will commit funding to ensure Pacific Island countries are able to implement and take advantage of the PACER Plus agreement as intended.
+A Development and Economic Cooperation Chapter and Implementing Arrangement to PACER Plus commits Australia and New Zealand funding to ensure Pacific Island countries are able to implement and take advantage of the PACER Plus agreement as intended.
 A multi-year work programme will be established to address the trade-related needs identified by the Pacific Island countries.

 Most Favoured Nation Provisions